Bank of Mauritius Tower

-Its construction took nearly 30 months and is resistant to seasonal hurricanes.
-Owing to its function, it is among the most technically advanced building in Mauritius.
+Its construction took nearly 30 months.
+It is resistant to seasonal hurricanes and, owing to its function, it is among the most technically advanced buildings in Mauritius.

 Other tall buildings in Mauritius are the Telecom Tower with its twin lightning rods pointing at 101 m, the 82 m State Bank Tower and the Air Mauritius Centre with a helipad at 79 m.
 Outside Port Louis, the Ebene Cyber Tower is 72 m tall.
-Malherbes Station Transmitter (guyed mast) in Curepipe is 97 m tall.
+Malherbes Station Transmitter, a guyed mast in Curepipe, is 97 m tall.